 This tutorial will show you how to force rewrite WordPress URLs to use /blog/ in posts permalink structure.
 Websites that have a large number of pages, custom post types, posts, and posts categories may benefit by using the prefix “blog” in the URL instead of the blog category name slug.
-Blogs that have posts in multiple categories, or categories that get removed or changed, are a smart reason to use this kind of URL structure.
+Most importantly, blogs that have posts in multiple categories, or categories that get removed or changed, should use this kind of URL structure.

 For example, if a website’s blog has URLs that look like the following: